 |Born||In 263 AC or 264 AC|

-|Book(s)|| A Feast for Crows (Appears)|
+|Book(s)|| A Feast for Crows (appears)|

-A Dance with Dragons (Appears)
+A Dance with Dragons (appears)

-The waif is a priest of the Many-Faced God in the House of Black and White.
-She does not give her name.
-She wears a robe with a cowl of black on the right side white on the left side.
-She appears to be a young girl, however she is 36 years old.
+The waif is the name given by Arya Stark to a priest of the Many-Faced God in the House of Black and White.
+Her real name is unknown.
+She appears to be a young girl, but is truly a grown woman, thirty-six years old.

 A Feast for Crows